jessta/restful_jsonp/README.md

 For example, to make a `PUT` request to `/users/1.json`, you would make a JSONP (`GET`) request to `/users/1.json?_method=PUT`.

-##### Renderer
+## Renderer

-The plugin also overrides the controller `render` method to detect an illegal JSONP status (4xx, 5xx) and respond with a 200 instead.
+The plugin also overrides the controller `render` method to detect an illegal JSONP status (4xx, 5xx, etc.) and respond with a 200 instead.
 This allows clients to access the content of the error and respond accordingly, e.g.:

     {
         "message":"Invalid Token",